 "I can take you guys across the Bay Bridge and then over to the Golden Gate," Gary continued.
 "We'll go up to Battery Spencer for the view and then swing back to Fisherman's Wharf for lunch."

 Mars and I nodded in agreement.
 "Sounds like a plan," we echoed in unison.
-Gary passed the pipe to me and I puffed on it like there was no tomorrow.
+Gary passed the pipe to back me again and I puffed on it like there was no tomorrow.

 I BUILT MY SITE FOR FREE USING